 As an academic, Andrew’s research interests include evidence and procedure (especially criminal evidence).
 He is the author of numerous articles and of five books:

-Andrew’s published work has been influential and has been cited in the decisions of various appellate courts, including decisions of the House of Lords, the Privy Council, the UK Supreme Court, the Supreme Court of Canada and the New Zealand Supreme Court.
+Andrew’s published work has been influential and has been cited in the decisions of various appellate courts, including decisions of the House of Lords, the Privy Council, the UK Supreme Court, the Supreme Court of Canada, the High Court of Australia, the New Zealand Supreme Court and the Grand Chamber of the European Court of Human Rights.
 Andrew is a member of the editorial board of the International Journal of Evidence and Proof.

 Andrew joined Matrix as an academic member in 2002, utilising the fast-track route to the Bar available to teachers of the law of experience and distinction.
 He was motivated by a desire to combine academic work with part-time practice.